Please read this in detail prior to applying! It likely contains the answers to your questions.

 For whom might this residency be a poor match?

-1. Someone looking for a program with limited time commitment.
+• Individuals looking for a program with limited time commitment are not a good match for our program.
 We believe that rigorous training, which includes considerable patient contact, close supervision, and scheduled on-call experience, is integral to the development of a good psychiatrist.
-The unique responsibilities and opportunities inherent in the demands of a new residency program will require a highly motivated and flexible individual.
+The unique responsibilities and opportunities inherent in the demands of a newer residency program require a highly motivated and flexible individual.

-2. Someone looking for a residency offering a Child and Adolescent Psychiatry “Fast Track.”
+• Individuals looking for a residency program offering a Child and Adolescent Psychiatry “Fast Track” will not find what they are looking for in our program.
 Please see below.

-3. Someone looking for a research-oriented academic residency.
-While we are confident in our abilities as clinicians and teachers and have excellent support for clinical research, we are not presently affiliated with a medical school.
+• Individuals looking for a research-oriented academic residency may not be a good fit for our program.
+While we are confident in our abilities as clinicians and teachers and have excellent support for clinical research, we are not presently strongly affiliated with a medical school.

-4. Someone looking for training in psychoanalysis.
-While we will provide very solid training in a number of forms of psychotherapy, including psychodynamic therapy, Ventura County currently has no opportunities for psychoanalytic training.
-Such training would need to be initiated after completion of the psychiatric residency (there are prominent psychoanalytic institutes in Los Angeles, about 60 miles from Ventura, but heavy traffic creates a major problem for commuting).
+• Individuals looking for training in psychoanalysis should consider other programs.
+While we will provide very solid training in a number of forms of psychotherapy, including psychodynamic therapy, Ventura County currently offers no opportunities for psychoanalytic training.
+Such training would need to be initiated after completion of the psychiatric residency.

 I might be interested in a Child & Adolescent (C&A) Fellowship.
 May I leave after I finish PGY3?

-Unfortunately, as a small and developing residency, we are presently unable to offer a Child & Adolescent Fast Track.
-The expectation is that you complete four years of our general residency.
+Unfortunately, we are presently unable to offer a Child & Adolescent Fast Track.
+The expectation is that all participants complete four years of our general residency.

 For all residents, a month of pediatrics is available as an elective in PGY1, and a ½ day of elective time during PGY3 can be further devoted to C&A studies.